New To Penny Stocks? Your Questions, Answered

 Look, we aren’t born experts on the topic of penny stocks.
 But we have all seen a lot of things involving these cheap stocks.
-The fact of the matter is that low priced stocks like these garner many questions.
+I’m sure plenty of new traders have questions they want to ask before buying these highly volatile stocks.

 Penny Stocks FAQ

 Millions of new traders are learning how to make money with penny stocks right now.
 The major difference between those who consistently profit and those who are inconsistent comes down to how they treat these trades.
 What I mean by this is that hype can easily cloud someone’s trading strategy because penny stocks have the potential to rise to meteoric levels.
 If you’re new to the market or looking at how to day trade, starting with the basics is important.

 So let’s break down some of the more frequently asked questions when it comes to learning about penny stocks for the first time:

 The first question many ask: What are penny stocks?
 At the heart of this topic is the standard definition of penny stocks.
 According to the stock market’s overseeing body, the Securities & Exchange Commission or SEC, penny stocks are shares of companies that trade at $5 or less.
 Based on popular opinion, retail investors classify penny stocks as those that trade below $1 per share.
 No matter where you stand, the definition of penny stocks pertains to companies that offer cheap shares in the market.